kalidassmk/finleap-service/README.md

 # fineleap-service
-Code for SpringBoot Micro Services with akka, java 8, H2 db and Docker container
+  SpringBoot Micro Services with akka, java 8, H2 db and Docker container

 ## How to run?

 ### Build all modules: